mth229/mth229.github.io/calculator.md

 The math notation $\sin^{-1}(x)$ is also a source of confusion.
 This is **not** a power, rather it indicates an *inverse* function, in this case the arcsine.
-The arcsine function is written `asin` in `julia`.
+The arcsine function is written `asin` in `Julia`.

 For certain values, the arcsine and sine function are inverses: